microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/planner-overview.md

 ### 403 Forbidden

-In addition to the general errors, the Planner API also returns this status code when a service-defined limit has been exceeded.
+In addition to the general errors, the Planner API also returns the 403 status code when a service-defined limit has been exceeded.
 If this is the case, the `code` property on the error resource type will indicate the type of the limit exceeded by the request.
-The possible values for the limit types include:
+The following are the possible values for the limit types.

 | Value                         | Description                                                                                                                                                                                              |
 | :---------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |